 Winter weather

-Who is at risk
+Who is at risk from cold weather

 Whilst exposure to cold weather can affect anyone, some people are particularly at risk.
 These include:

-- People with long-term health conditions such as a cardiovascular or respiratory disease, or a mental health condition
+- People with long-term health conditions such as cardiovascular or respiratory disease, or a mental health condition

 - People with learning disabilities